armaaar/M3SaaS/README.md

 See `secrets/config.json.secret.example` for example.

-## Register tanents in database
+## Register tenants in database

-Add tanents' information as [main seeds](https://github.com/armaaar/dbstalker#main-seeds) in [`tanents.seed.php`](https://github.com/armaaar/M3SaaS/blob/master/tenants_db/seeds/tenants.seed.php), each tanent with unique:
+Add tenants' information as [main seeds](https://github.com/armaaar/dbstalker#main-seeds) in [`tenants.seed.php`](https://github.com/armaaar/M3SaaS/blob/master/tenants_db/seeds/tenants.seed.php), each tenant with unique:

-- `id`: Will be used to access the tanents API and modules
+- `id`: Will be used to access the tenants API and modules
 - `name`: Will be used as a database name
-- `user`: Will be used as a database username to access the tanent database
+- `user`: Will be used as a database username to access the tenant database
 - `password`: Will be hashed and salted to be used as a password for the database user created
 - `per_day_backups` The maximum number of backups that can be taken per day, default to `1`
 - `max_backups` The maximum number of backups that can be taken, default to `10`

-The tanent's APIs will be added under the unique tanent URL: `/{tanent_id}`
+The tenant's APIs will be added under the unique tenant URL: `/{tenant}`

 ## Reusable modules